TypeFox/monaco-languageclient/docs/basic-usage/getting-started.md

 import { MonacoVscodeApiWrapper } from 'monaco-languageclient/vscodeApiWrapper';
 import { LanguageClientWrapper } from 'monaco-languageclient/lcwrapper';

-// VS Code API for file system operations import * as vscode from 'vscode';
+// VSCode API for file system operations import * as vscode from 'vscode';
 import { LogLevel } from '@codingame/monaco-vscode-api';
 import { RegisteredFileSystemProvider, RegisteredMemoryFile, registerFileSystemOverlay } from '@codingame/monaco-vscode-files-service-override';